15 North Street,

 Remaining in independent control for a further two years, the final film to play was “Superman” in 1980.

-The cinema was converted into a bingo hall, and remained open today as a Gala Bingo Club until closing in late-2010.
+The cinema was converted into a bingo hall, and remained open as a Gala Bingo Club until closing in late-2010.
+It was demolished in January 2014.

 Just login to your account and subscribe to this theater